Clockwise from top left: Les, Carlson, Venus, Andy, Bailey, Johnny, Jennifer, Herb.

 Jennifer Elizabeth Marlowe (Loni Anderson) — Carlson's highly skilled secretary receptionist, blonde but in no way dumb, with a wicked wit and an appetite for rich men.
 The highest-paid employee at the station.

 Les Nessman (Richard Sanders) — The station's nerdly news director, completely divorced from modern American culture and, indeed, much of reality.
-Strangely obsessed with the region's hog farming industry, which allowed him to maintain his illusion of journalistic credibility by constantly giving him Silver Sow awards.
+Strangely obsessed with the region's hog farming industry, which allowed him to maintain his illusion of journalistic credibility by constantly giving him Buckeye Newshawk awards with the occasional Silver Sow.
 In his most memorable effort to live up to this self-image, he marked out an "office" with packing tape on the floor, and insisted visitors knock on the non-existent door before 'entering'.
 Named the best situation comedy character in American television history in a 1999 poll of television critics.

 Johnny "Dr. Johnny Fever" Caravella (Howard Hesseman) — Once legendary, now a down-at-the-heels rock DJ (he got kicked off the air in LA for saying "booger") whose entire life is reinvigorated when Andy changes the station's format.
 Smart, cynical, but vulnerable to random irrational neuroses, as for instance his terror of the "phone cops" coming to get him for breaking a phone.